Eno-Gerguri/OCR-GCSE-Programming-Project-Task-1/README.md

 Only authorised players are allowed to play the game.
 Where appropriate, input from the user should be validated.

-Design, develop, test and evaluate a system (using python) that:
+Design, develop, test and evaluate a system (using python and no external modules) that:

 1. Allows a player to enter their details, which are then authenticated to ensure that they are an authorised player.